NexusWarp/cricket-game-in-javascript/README.md

-A 2D cricket game in javascript
+A 2D cricket game in javascript.
 .